MinecraftForge/Documentation/docs/resources/server/glm.md

 This file contains all of the potential variables related to your modifier, including the conditions that must be met prior to modifying any loot.
 Avoid hard-coded values wherever possible so that data pack makers can adjust balance if they wish to.

-`type` represents the registry name of the [`GlobalLootModifierSerializer`][serializer] used to read the associated JSON file.
+`type` represents the registry name of the [codec] used to read the associated JSON file.
 This must always be present.

 `conditions` should represent the loot table conditions for this modifier to activate.
 Conditions should avoid being hardcoded to allow datapack creators as much flexibility to adjust the criteria.
 This must also be always present.